pauljickling/notes/javascript/typescript/types.md

 2. `let goals: Array<number> = [0, 2, 1, 1, 0, 3];`

+If you want an immutable array, you can use the `ReadonlyArray<T>` type.

 ### Tuples

 Although JavaScript does not have tuples, in TypeScript you can define an array to not dynamically resize, essentially making it a tuple.